maxdiluca/virtualrealitylab/content/authors/VRA_Lana_Sharif/_index.md

 ---
 # Samantha Goldney
-title: Samantha Goldney
+title: Lana Sharif

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
-authors: VRA_Samantha_Goldney
+authors: VRA_Lana_Sharif

 # Role/position
 role: Volunteer Research Assistant